Shad0w-ops/H.I.V.E/README.md

 ### 3) IP Geolocation:

 The IP geolocation module gives you an esimated location for a given IP address.
 Due to the flawed nature of IP addresses this module will not provide a 100% accurate location, but it will provide the country and city.
-This module can also provide the user with their public IP if the input field is left empty.
+This module can also provide the user with their own public IP if the input field is left empty.

 ### 4) IntelX Database Lookup: